315: Got Gut Health? Part 4: Stomach Acid, Digestive Enzymes, and Bile

-• It signals other parts of the digestive tract that food is on the way, thus priming them and ensuring good digestion all the way down the gut.
+• It signals other parts of the digestive tract that food is on the way, priming them and ensuring good digestion all the way down the gut.

 • Burping/belching